draios/sysdig/userspace/sysdig/man/sysdig.md

 > $ sysdig "not (fd.name contains /proc or fd.name contains /dev)"

 **Chisels**

-Sysdig's chisels are little scripts that analyze the sysdig event stream to perform useful actions.
+sysdig's chisels are little scripts that analyze the sysdig event stream to perform useful actions.
 To get the list of available chisels, type
 > $ sysdig -cl